April Rose (politician): Gun policy

 Rose supports the Second Amendment and opposes gun control laws, arguing that they increase crime and make people less safe.
 She also supports legislation to make Maryland a "shall issue" state.
 In July 2022, following the U.S. Supreme Court's ruling in New York State Rifle & Pistol Association, Inc. v.
 Bruen, Rose signed onto a letter to the attorney general of Maryland asking him to address the issue.

 Minimum wage

 During the 2019 legislative session, Rose said she opposed legislation to raise the state minimum wage to $15 an hour, arguing that it would worsen competition between Carroll County and Pennsylvania.

 Redistricting

 In March 2019, Rose said she supported Governor Larry Hogan's proposed redraw of Maryland's congressional maps—which saw Maryland's 6th congressional district redrawn to include Frederick and Carroll counties, thereby making it more favorable to Republicans.

 Social issues

 In August 2024, Rose endorsed the Safeguard American Voter Eligibility Act, a federal bill that would require voters to show proof of citizenship when registering to vote.

+Taxes

+In August 2026, during debate on a proposed constitutional amendment on redistricting, Rose introduced an amendment that would prohibit any automatic tax increases without legislative approval.